AzizbekHusainov/AzizbekHusainov/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
 I am Azizbek Husainov, a Computer Science student at Wright State University.
+I am actively looking for internships at the moment to learn and apply technical skills.
+Over the summer I would like to work on a project that incorporates artificial intelligence.
+I would first like to start and create a portfolio page that describes a little about me and show some of my projects that I have completed.
+For the other project, I would like to implement a chatbot on my portfolio that talks about me!